-4.6 POLLUTION PREVENTION AND GOOD HOUSEKEEPING FOR MUNICIPAL OPERATIONS
+3.6 POLLUTION PREVENTION AND GOOD HOUSEKEEPING FOR MUNICIPAL OPERATIONS

-4.6.1 POLLUTION PREVENTION AND GOOD HOUSEKEEPING PROCEDURES
+3.6.1 POLLUTION PREVENTION AND GOOD HOUSEKEEPING PROCEDURES

 The FMA continues to implement all good housekeeping procedures per its Operations and Maintenance Program manuals.
-No procedures were developed or modified during this permit year.
+Written procedures for several MS4 maintenance activities were developed during this permit year.
+These are included in the updated Program Plan, submitted separately.

-4.6.2 IDENTIFICATION OF HIGH PRIOIRTY FACILITIES AND SWPPP DEVELOPMENT
+3.6.2 IDENTIFICATION OF HIGH PRIOIRTY FACILITIES AND SWPPP DEVELOPMENT